ubccr/xdmod-supremm/docs/supremm-developer.md

 * An Open XDMoD module that enables the job-level information to be viewed and analysed.

-The Open XDMoD module is designed to support the ingestion and display of job-level performance data from a variety of sources including [PCP](http://pcp.io), Cray RUR and [tacc_stats](https://github.com/TACC/tacc_stats).
+The Open XDMoD module is designed to support the ingestion and display of job-level performance data from a variety of sources including [PCP](http://pcp.io), [Prometheus](https://prometheus.io/), Cray RUR, and [tacc_stats](https://github.com/TACC/tacc_stats).
-The recommended data collection software is PCP and the supported job summarization software is listed below.
+The recommended data collection software is either PCP or Prometheus.
+The supported job summarization software is listed below.

 ### Open XDMoD